Information for Ukraine Nationals Coming to Canada

 Settlement Services

 Settlement services are available for newcomers to Canada.
-If you arrived under the CUAET pathway you are also eligible for services and support.
+If you arrived under the CUAET pathway, you are also eligible for services and support.
 These services can help you settle and adjust to your new life in Canada.
 Many settlement agencies have staff who can speak languages other than English.
-In Ontario, there are some agencies that provide services in Ukrainian like the Canadian Ukrainian Immigrant Aid Society (CUIAS) and Jewish Immigrant Aid Services (JIAS) that are located in Toronto and offer settlement services, employment assistance, and English language training.
+In Ontario, some agencies provide Ukrainian services and settlement services, employment assistance, and English language training.
 Services are offered in English, French, Ukrainian, and Russian.
+Using our Services Near Me mapping tool, you can find an agency near you.

-As you settle in Ontario, you will need information on many different aspects of living here such as housing, employment, finances, education, health care and on other topics as well.
+As you settle in Ontario, you will need information on many different aspects of living here, such as housing, employment, finances, education, health care and other topics as well.
 You can learn how to access these services with the multilingual workbooks, including Ukrainian, from Orientation to Ontario.

-You can find other agencies that offer services and support in Ukrainian through 211Ontario.ca.
+You can find other agencies that offer Ukrainian services and support through 211Ontario.ca.

 Health

-If you arrived in Ontario through the Canada-Ukraine Authorization for Emergency Travel (CUAET) pathway you are eligible for Ontario Health Insurance Plan (OHIP) and have access to drug benefits and mental health services.
+If you arrived in Ontario through the Canada-Ukraine Authorization for Emergency Travel (CUAET) pathway, you are eligible for the Ontario Health Insurance Plan (OHIP) and have access to drug benefits and mental health services.

 How do I apply for a health card (OHIP)?

-To get Ontario Health Insurance Plan (OHIP) coverage, you have to fill out an application.
+To get Ontario Health Insurance Plan (OHIP) coverage, you must complete an application.
 You also need to collect some documents to submit with your application.
-You will receive your OHIP number when you apply at a ServiceOntario centre and your card will come in the mail a few weeks later.
+You will receive your OHIP number when you apply at a ServiceOntario centre, and your card will be sent to the mail a few weeks later.

 Finding a Doctor